|

 He turned his startling blue eyes on her, smiling sadly.
 "What

-am I to do, melmenya?" he asked.
-And it was not necessary
+am I to do, melmenya?" he asked, and it was not necessary

 for him to say anything more.